 What’s on the CGEIT exam?

-The ISACA organizes the exam by five main CGEIT domains, which includes:
+The ISACA organizes the exam by four main CGEIT domains, which includes:

 Domain 1 includes establishing a framework for governance of enterprise IT that supports the organization realize its objectives and goals while considering risk and optimization.
 It also includes all the basic requirements, principles, policies, processes, infrastructure, organizational structures, skills and competencies necessary to build, oversee, and maintain a framework IT governance.